fastplotlib/fastplotlib/docs/source/user_guide/migrate_matplotlib.rst

 =========================

 ``fastplotlib`` and ``matplotlib`` are completely unrelated libraries with very different models.
-Fastplotlib uses the GPU for realtime interactive visualization which requires very different implementation, object models, and user-APIs to optimally leverage the underlying rendering engine.
+Fastplotlib uses the GPU for realtime interactive visualization which requires a different implementation, object model, and user-API to optimally leverage the underlying rendering engine.

 A ``Figure`` is a live object on a canvas that is rendered continuously, and every ``Graphic`` in it stays mutable for as long as it exists.
-You change a visualization by setting the properties of the graphic that is already there.
+You change a visualization by setting the properties of the graphic in a subplot.
 There is nothing for you to redraw.

 This is fundamentally different from making an animation in ``matplotlib``, where each frame comes from a callback